syncfusion-content/maui-docs/MAUI/Rating/Rating-Shape.md

 # Rating Shape in .NET MAUI Rating (SfRating)

-The ['RatingShape'] property allows you to display the rating in five different rating shapes:
+The `RatingShape` property allows you to display the rating in five different rating shapes:

 * `Star`
 * `Heart`